Frequent Questions

 I hear the SAL is a major contributor to the CWF.
 Is this true?

-Can donations be made to the CWF as a memorial?
+Can donations be made to CWF as a memorial?

-How can we get CWF collection canisters, coffee cups and other CWF items to sell?
+How can we get CWF collection canisters, coffee cups and other CWF items?

-Can we get awards for selling CWF items?
+Can we get awards for holding fundraising events of CWF items?

--Garland R. Murphy, Jr. Award, for the detachment with the highest money donations
+- Garland R. Murphy, Jr. Award (awarded to the detachment with the highest monetary donation)

--Udie Grant Award, for the top Legion Family donation
+- Udie Grant Award (awarded for the top Legion Family donation)

 Membership FAQs